Tunable spin and valley excitations of correlated insulators in $\Gamma$-valley moir\'e bands: -valley moir e bands in td WS e

 \section{$\Gamma$-valley moir\'e bands in \lowercase{td}WS\lowercase{e}$_2$}

 We focus first on local measurements using a scanning SET, schematically illustrated in Fig. 1a.
 The SET simultaneously and independently probes two related thermodynamic quantities, the inverse electronic compressibility d$\mu$/d$n$ at low a.c. frequency and the chemical potential $\mu(n)$ on d.c. timescales (Methods).
 This technique mitigates the problem of large contact/intrinsic resistance that often complicates electrical measurements in TMD moir\'e materials \cite{regan_mott_2020,li_charge-order-enhanced_2021}.
-In Sample S1 (Fig. 1b), we observe a prominent incompressible state at $n \approx 3.9\times$ 10$^{12}$ cm$^{-2}$, which we identify with $\nu = -1$.
-A weaker incompressible peak is also evident at $\nu = -\frac{1}{3}$.
-Both of these features are generically present over a wide range of spatial locations (Supplementary Sec.
+In Sample S1 (Fig. 1b), we observe a pronounced incompressible state at $n \approx 3.9\times$ 10$^{12}$ cm$^{-2}$, which we identify with $\nu = -1$.
+A weaker incompressible peak is also evident at $\nu = -\frac{1}{3}$, and it becomes prominent in a small applied out of plane magnetic field $B$.
+Both of these features are generically present across a wide range of spatial locations (Supplementary Sec.
 1), and from the densities at which they occur, we extract a twist angle of $3.4^\circ$ (Methods).
 The corresponding thermodynamic gap $\Delta_\nu$, defined as the step size in $\mu(n)$ at filling $\nu$, can be determined from the d.c. measurement of chemical potential $\mu(n)$ (Fig. 1b, inset), yielding $\Delta_{-1} \approx 6$ meV at $B=0$ (Supplementary Sec.
 2).
 We also measured a similar gap at $\nu = -1$ in a second device (Sample S2) with a smaller twist angle of $2.6^\circ$.
 Both samples show very little ($<0.1^\circ$) twist angle variation (Supplementary Sec.
 1), so we focus on a single spatial location in each device throughout the main text.